Introduction

 The first portion of the new law took effect January 1, 2020, and allows eligible 16- and 17-year-olds to pre-register to vote (expanded from previous law, which allowed 17-year-olds to pre-register).
 They can register at their town office or city hall, through any Bureau of Motor Vehicles branch office, in most state and federal social service agencies, or at voter registration drives.
 They will not be able to vote until their 18th birthday, except that they can vote in a primary election if they will be 18 by the time of the general election.
 Otherwise their pre-registration will automatically take effect on their 18th birthday.
 (Like all voters, teens must update their address if they have moved since registering.)

-The new Automatic Voter Registration law calls for full implementation by January, 2022.
-New rules and possibly new legislation will be required before the system takes effect.
+The new Automatic Voter Registration law was fully implemented during the summer of 2022.
 Under the new law, unless voters opt out, they will automatically be registered to vote when they receive or renew their drivers' licenses at the Bureau of Motor Vehicles and/or when they apply for or renew their eligibility for MaineCare.
 Eventually this may extend to other state agencies.
-The League of Women Voters of Maine will be closely following the progress of this significant step toward our ambitious goal of 100% registration of eligible voters.
+The League of Women Voters of Maine closely followed the progress of this significant step toward our ambitious goal of 100% registration of eligible voters.

 Benefits of AVR: